zhanghang1989/ResNet-Matconvnet/README.md

 ### Changes
 0. 05/02/2016:
-	- Added support for official Matconvnet version.
+	- Supported **official Matconvnet** version.
-	- Added Cifar experiments.
+	- Added Cifar experiments and plots.
-	- Added support for fine-tuning Pre-trained model.

 0. 04/27/2016: Re-implementation of Residual Network:
 	- The code benefits from Hang Su's [implementation](https://github.com/suhangpro/matresnet).
 	The bugs are fixed.
 	Comparison between implementations are shown in the following figure.
-	- Added support for ImageNet experiments
+	- Added ImageNet experiments
 	- The models are compatitible with [the converted models](http://www.vlfeat.org/matconvnet/pretrained).
 	![compare implementation curve](figure/compare.png "Compare Implementations")